Quicken Is Unable To Connect With My Bank After Installing The Subscription Release

 - Very carefully LINK each of the found accounts to the appropriate account you already have setup in Quicken.

 You can check for an exact error message/number by going to Tools > One Step Update Summary.
-In many cases, you will have the option to click Learn More for additional information on the error.
+In many cases, you will also have the option to click Learn More for additional information on the error.